 Prize.
 One (1) prize will be awarded in this Contest.
 The winner will receive:

-One (1) Holiday Party for up to forty (40) people at Royal Palm Grille in Miramar Beach, Florida, to be held on a mutually agreed upon date between winner and Royal Palm Grille, subject to availability, to be redeemable through February 28, 2023.
+One (1) Holiday Party for up to forty (40) people at Royal Palm Grille in Miramar Beach, Florida, to be held on a mutually agreed upon date between winner and Royal Palm Grille, subject to availability, to be redeemable through February 28, 2024.
 Prize includes area for the party at Royal Palm Grille, hors d’oeuvres for up to 40 people and non-alcoholic beverages.
-Any alcoholic beverages must be purchased in cash (or other payment method as accepted by Royal Palm Grille) by individuals, and a suggested gratuity Of $160 should be paid in cash to restaurant servers the evening of the party.
+Any alcoholic beverages or other items not included above must be purchased in cash (or other payment method as accepted by Royal Palm Grille) by individual guests.
+(Suggested gratuity of $450, to be paid by winner in cash to restaurant servers at the party.
+Any gratuity is NOT included as part of the prize.)
 The approximate retail value (“ARV”) of the prize is $2,500.
-All prizes must be used and/or redeemed by February 28, 2023.
+The prize must be used and/or redeemed by February 28, 2024.
 If fewer than forty (40) people attend, the winner will not receive any refund, credit, or anything of value for the difference.

 THE TOTAL ARV OF ALL CONTEST PRIZES IS: TWO THOUSAND FIVE HUNDRED DOLLARS ($2,500).